Industry Restart Guidelines

 Can inspections or auctions take place?

-- contact the occupier of a property to arrange a suitable time and ensure the occupants and attendees are not displaying symptoms of coronavirus (COVID-19), self-isolating or under quarantine before attending
+- contact the occupier of a property to arrange a suitable time and ensure the occupants and attendees are not displaying symptoms of COVID-19, self-isolating or under quarantine before attending

-- be restricted to a density quotient of one person per two square metres if (such as QR codes) is used, or one person per four square metres if paper-based record keeping used
+- be restricted to a density quotient of if (such as QR codes) is used, or one person per if paper-based used

 - make hand sanitiser available and require its use prior to entry into the property

 - ensure the property or display home is well-ventilated and all internal and external doors are open at all times during inspections

 - ensure any surfaces touched during an inspection are cleaned and disinfected at the completion of the inspection

 - limit outdoor auctions to a density quotient of and must use (such as QR codes).
 Agents must collect and of attendees name and contact details.
 A density quotient of must be applied where paper-based records are used.